Culture of Indonesia: Dance

-Indonesian dance reflects the diversity of culture from ethnic groups that composed the nation of Indonesia.

-Austronesian roots and Melanesian tribal dance forms are visible, and influences ranging from neighbouring Asian countries; such as India, China, and Middle East to European western styles through colonization.
-Each ethnic group has its own distinct dances; makes total dances in Indonesia are more than 3000 Indonesian original dances.
-However, the dances of Indonesia can be divided into three eras; the Prehistoric Era, the Hindu/Buddhist Era, and the Era of Islam, and into two genres; court dance and folk dance.
+Indonesian dance reflects the rich diversity of culture from the many ethnic groups that compose the nation of Indonesia.
+The dances showcase Austronesian roots, Melanesian tribal dance forms, and influences from foreign countries such as Indian subcontinent, Mainland China, and the Middle East, as well as European styles introduced during colonization.
+With over 3,000 distinct dances, each ethnic group contributes its own unique styles and traditions.
+Indonesian dances can be categorized into three historical eras: the Prehistoric Era, the Hindu-Buddhist Era, and the Islamic Era, and they fall into two main genres: court dance and folk dance.